Fluent Commerce Logo

 Components are the building blocks of an OMX web app.

-SDK developers can build and register new components with the Component Registry, which allows them to be referenced in a web app manifest just like out-of-the-box components.
+SDK developers can build and register new components with the Component Registry, which allows them to be referenced in a web app just like out-of-the-box components.

 Naming a component